devashish-kaushik/ScreenSage/README.md

 A website blocker that helps make your screentime more healthy and controlled, and leads to Pratyāhāra in a world full of distractions.

 ## Installation:
-Currently, ScreenSage is only available as a Chromium extension.
+Currently, ScreenSage is only available as a Chromium extension. **It works as-is on *Google Chrome*, the various types of Chromium and various *Chromium-based browsers such as Brave, Vivaldi and Microsoft Edge*.**

 **ScreenSage will soon be available on the Chrome webstore.**
 Until then, you can install ScreenSage by downloading the latest build from [Releases](https://github.com/devashish-kaushik/ScreenSage/releases).
 Extract the zip file to a folder.